crispinalan/talkcalendar/README.md

 chmod +x talkcalendar
 ```

-Use a menu editor (e.g. menu Libre) to create a launcher Talk Calendar.
-Use the menu editor to set the working directory i.e. the directory where you are launching Talk Calendar and make sure the flite speech engine file is located in this.
+Use a menu editor such as Menu Libre to create a launcher for Talk Calendar.
+Menu Libre allows the working directory to be set.
+Make sure that the flite speech engine file is located in working directory.
 If you do not set the a working directory it will most likly default to your home directory.
 The database called "events.csv" and the speech engine (flite) should be located in the working directory.

-Use
+With Talk Calendar you can use the menu action

 ```
 Help->Information